tomijon/opengl-fullscreen-app/README.md

 # OpenGL Fullscreen Application Template for C++ (Windows)
 Use this template to get a basic window opened with an OpenGL context attached.
+Pressing F11 toggles between FULLSCREEN and WINDOWED mode.

 ## Setup and Execution